13 Celebrity-Approved Ways to Rock the Bike Shorts Trend

 Damaris Lewis

-Bike shorts are the "it" trend of 2018, and we've seen them pretty much everywhere.
-But Sports Illustrated model Damaris Lewis makes the trend her own by going head-to-toe in white.
+Bike shorts are the It-trend of 2018, and we've seen them pretty much everywhere.
+But Sports Illustrated model Damaris Lewis makes the trend her own by going in white head to toe.

 Photo: